IT-Skills-Exchange/algorithms-structures-patterns/design-patterns/doc/builder.md

 # The Builder Pattern

-The pattern belongs the creational category.
+The pattern belongs to the creational category of the design patterns.

-## Solution To The Problem
+## Idea

 Separate the construction of a complex object from its representation so that the same construction process can create different representations.

 ## Explanation

-Real world example:

-> Let's consider a property object that has many parameters with different types and we need to easily create various instances if the property.
+Wikipedia says:

+> The builder pattern is an object creation software design pattern with the intentions of finding a solution to the telescoping constructor anti-pattern.

 In plain words:

 > Allows you to create different flavors of an object while avoiding constructor pollution.
 Useful when there could be several flavors of an object.
 Or when there are a lot of steps involved in creation of an object.

-Wikipedia says:

-> The builder pattern is an object creation software design pattern with the intentions of finding a solution to the telescoping constructor anti-pattern.

 ## Class Diagram